Chapter 16 : Intermission, Enter Firewhiskey

 "Indeed it is.
 Original offer was twelve."

 Before I sit down, Pickett pulls my sleeve.
 His hand resting on my shoulder points to two figures approaching from the castle and a delighted anticipation creeps up his face.

 The boy on the right is undoubtedly Scorpius Malfoy.
 His slicked hair glints pale blue under the moonlight, as does his prefect badge, still adorned from patrol.
 His companion remains in shadow, but I already know who he is, even before I looked up, because let's face it: I'd be more surprised if Potter didn't follow me out here to complete the bad idea brigade.

 Pickett's pointing finger turns into a cheery wave, and he crushes his cheek against mine, stubbly grin scraping my face.
 I growl.

 "You want to see how jealous he gets, too," Pickett whispers.
 "You got all tense when you saw him—hey-ho!"

 Albus has emerged from the shadow, swinging his arms with a lazy confidence, but for the first second that I see him, I swear he misses a step, as if there was more staring than walking on his mind.

 "What brings Mr. Enigma and friend here?"

 Scorpius tips an imaginary hat, then shoves his hands back into his anorak's pockets.
-"We saw you guys heading out," he says, and Albus holds up a case of Odgin's firewhiskey.
+"We saw you guys heading out," he says, and Albus holds up a case of Odgen's firewhiskey.
 "Hope you don't mind if we crash."

 "More the merrier!"
-Pickett beckons them closer, mostly reaching out toward the Odgin's.
+Pickett beckons them closer, mostly reaching out toward the Odgen's.
 "Not that we're very merry, but misery loves company, too.
 Misery shares drinks.
 Right, love muffin?"